 University of Utah

-Funding for this research was provided by NSF DEB EF-1340270 and the Climate Mitigation Initiative at the Princeton Environmental Institute, Princeton University.
+Funding for this research was provided by National Science Foudation (NSF) DEB EF-1340270 and the Climate Mitigation Initiative at the Princeton Environmental Institute, Princeton University.
 SL acknowledges financial support from the China Scholarship Council (CSC).
 VRD acknowledges funding from Ramón y Cajal fellowship (RYC-2012-10970).
-BTW was supported by the Next Generation Ecosystem Experiments-Tropics, funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research.
+BTW was supported by the Next-Generation Ecosystem Experiments (NGEE)–Tropics project, funded by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science.
 DJC acknowledges funding from the National Science Centre, Poland (NN309 713340).
 WRLA was supported in part by NSF DEB 1714972.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]